eShopUCL/RabbitMQService/MessageLogService/README.md

 ## Overview

-The `MessageLogService` is a microservice designed to listen to RabbitMQ dead-letter and invalid-message queues, process the messages, and forward them to Logstash for further analysis and logging.
+The `MessageLogService` is a console application designed to listen to RabbitMQ dead-letter and invalid-message queues, process the messages, and forward them to Logstash for further analysis and logging.

 The service is configured to run as a Kubernetes Deployment.
 It runs one replica with limited resource requests to conserve resources.